Kilenaitor/questions/README.md

 ## Instructions
 Fork this repository.

-Submit a pull request on the `people` directory of just a file of your GitHub username (just a simple `touch <filename>`).
+Submit a pull request on the `people` directory of just a file with the name of your GitHub username (just a simple `touch <username>`).
-This will be used for testing your code to see if your solution works. :)
+This will be used for testing your code to see if your solution works.

 If your code doesn't work on the first try, don't worry!
 Not like this is a grade or anything.
 ## Grading